KelinLyu/KGLEngine/README.md

 ```
 void renderDirectionalLightShadowMap(LightNode* directionalLightNode);
 ```
 Unless you want to understand the structure of the engine and how it works, you do not need to read the private members of a class and all the functions starting with the word "engine" like the one below.
-These functions usually appear at the end of a header file, and calling these functions may result in undefined behavior.
+These functions usually appear at the end of a header file, and calling these functions may result in undefined behaviors.
 ```
 void engineUpdateGeometrySkeletalAnimations(vector<mat4> boneTransforms);
 ```